Alonso-del-Arte/chess/doc/Terminology.md

 ## M

+* **Major piece** &mdash; A queen or a rook.
+Two major pieces are better able to force checkmate against the opponent king than two minor pieces.
+* **Master** &mdash; A USCF tournament player rated at 2200 or higher but less than 2400 in the Elo rating system.
 * **Mate** &mdash; Synonym for checkmate.
 Theoretically it could also be used as a synonym for stalemate, but I have never seen it used that way.
 * **Material** &mdash; Synonym for a player's pieces.
 When a player deliberately